Book Reviews

 Steven Ray Marks started his childhood wealthy, then suddenly switched to being raised by a poor single mother working nights after his attorney’s father got caught stealing from his clients.
 He has a BA in Economics from Georgetown University and an MFA in Screenwriting from The University of Southern California.
 He switches between writing and accounting.
 Marks has been the Controller for several start-ups, and wrote video games based on Hannah Montana, High School Musical, and Are You Smarter Than A Fifth Grader.

 The author grew up obese, then in his mid-20s figured out an effective strategy for losing weight, and has kept the weight off since.
-His strategies for how to build the habits for lifelong weight-loss, without relying on willpower, are laid out in his book The Weight Loss Habit: The No BS, No Gimmick, (Sort of) Easy Way to Lose Weight and Keep It Off Forever.
+His strategies for how to build the habits for lifelong weight loss, without relying on willpower, are laid out in his book The Weight Loss Habit: The No BS, No Gimmick, (Sort of) Easy Way to Lose Weight and Keep It Off Forever.

 He currently lives in Los Angeles with his wife and an ever-changing number of foster kittens.
 Marks blogs about making self-improvement easier at SelfHelpingYourself.com.